manhowong/ephys-analysis-doc/nsfa/README.md

 Department of Neuroscience
 University of Pittsburgh

-This page ducuments the core algorithm of NSFA.
-The source code and the data used in the analysis will be available to public once the work is accepted for publication, hopefully in 2023!
+This page documents the core algorithm of NSFA.
+The source code and the data used in the analysis will be available to the public once the work is accepted for publication, hopefully in 2023!

 The following algorithm is an optimized implementation of the analysis procedures described in Hartveit and Veruki (2007).
-It can be used for automatic analysis of large datasets containing miniatured EPSC (mEPSC) signals.
+It can be used for automatic analysis of large datasets containing miniature EPSC (mEPSC) signals.

 > Hartveit E, Veruki ML.
 Studying properties of neurotransmitter receptors by non-stationary noise analysis of spontaneous postsynaptic currents and agonist-evoked responses in outside-out patches.
 Nat Protoc.
 2007;2(2):434-48. doi: 10.1038/nprot.2007.47.
 PMID: 17406605.